 In 2014, a group of Stanford alumni created a program to mobilize young professionals to get involved in the social sector–now, not later.

 Since then, our community has flourished, driven by passionate young professionals who are dedicated to improving the world around them.
-In just three years, YCore has mobilized 250+ young professionals who have donated 12,000 hours and over $1M in value to over 30 community-based nonprofits in the Bay Area.
+In just three years, YCore has mobilized 250+ young professionals who have donated 12,000 hours to over 30 community-based nonprofits in the Bay Area.

 In YCore's four-month, after-work program, Fellows gain the tools to impact their communities now and for the rest of their lives.
 They partner with community-based nonprofits to build capacity through project work; learn about social justice and design thinking for social change; and join a community of like-minded peers.

 Alumni now work at IDEO, the Art Institute of Chicago, PWC's Public Sector Digital Solutions Team; they have joined the junior boards of their nonprofit partner organizations; and stay engaged with YCore to support future cohorts of Fellows.